top of page

 Japan - Tokyo

 Day 2 Arrival Narita or Haneda airport and transfer to your accommodation.
-Optional sightseeing in Tokyo before transferring to hotel for check in.
+Optional sightseeing in Tokyo before.

 Day 3 Morning training session.
 Evening game (#1) vs. local team.